Ariana Grande holds benefit concert in wake of terror attacks

 - Organizers vowed to hold it despite London terror attack

+(CNN)Ariana Grande returned Sunday to Manchester to honor the lives of those lost there.

-(CNN)Ariana Grande and some of her famous friends held a benefit concert in Manchester, England Sunday to benefit the victims of a terrorist attack that took following her performance there nearly two weeks ago.
+The singer and some of her famous friends held a benefit concert in the English city to benefit the victims of a terrorist attack that took place following her performance there nearly two weeks ago.

+Grande appeared emotional as she performed some of her hits, including "Break Free."

 Marcus Mumford of Mumford and sons opened the show with "Timshel," followed by the Manchester pop group Take That.